Dermatology

 Adapted from Pujol RM, Gallardo F, Llistosella E, et al: Invisible mycosis fungoides: A diagnostic challenge.
 J Am Acad Dermatol 2002;47:S167-S171; and Ständer S, Weisshaar E, Mettang T, et al: Clinical Classification of itch: A position paper of the International Forum for the Study of Itch.
 Acta Derm Venereol 2007:87 291-294.

 Select systemic conditions associated with itching are listed in Box 2.
 Several are potentially serious, and it can be dangerous to label a case of generalized pruritus “nonspecific eczema” until these conditions are excluded.
-Pruritus of systemic disease is usually generalized, and a specific rash is not present.
-Pruritus may be the only manifesting symptom and can pose diagnostic difficulties.
+Pruritus of systemic disease is usually generalized, it may be the only manifesting symptom, and a specific rash is not present.
 Neurologic and psychiatric conditions associated with chronic pruritus are included in Box 2.

 Box 2: Select Systemic Causes of Chronic Pruritus*